Princeton-CDH/cdh-ansible/docs/README.md

 ### Step 2: Update SSH key

 Check [https://github.com/example_user.keys](https://github.com/example_user.keys) to see available public keys.

-If the page is empty, you need to [add an SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+If the page is empty, you need to [generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+Make sure you complete both steps: "Generating a new SSH key" and "Adding your SSH key to the ssh-agent".

-After adding the SSH key, refresh the page to verify it appears.
+After adding the SSH key, refresh your Github public key page to verify it appears.

 ### Step 3: Princeton Ansible Tower